jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 It's entirely possible Socrates or his students would have made the connection that because evolution was a natural law for biology, then it must be for humans and our technology as well.

 Surrounded by far more wilderness, ancient Greeks cherished their language, plays, ships, trade, and civilization.
 Wilderness was seen as a dangerous realm that required a civilized hero to subdue.
 Moreover Greeks were extremely adventurous, competitive, warlike, and commercial.
-Most people experienced tragedies such as shipwrecks, plagues, or sieges that made technology's value as the differentiator between survival and flourishing readily apparent.
+Many people experienced tragedies such as shipwrecks, plagues, or sieges that made technology's value as the differentiator between survival and flourishing readily apparent.

 Thus, Greeks might have naturally accepted technological evolution as the guiding principle of their fate.
-They already had innovative tool using heroes such as Achilles and Odysseus but explained their success because of mythical abilities instead of their willingness to drop tools and master new ones as needed; famously seen when Odysseus built the Trojan horse to conquer Troy.
+They already had innovative tool using heroes such as Achilles and Odysseus but explained their success because of mythical abilities instead of their willingness to drop tools and master new ones as needed; famously seen when Odysseus built the Trojan horse to finally conquer Troy after failing for a decade to take the walled city by traditional siege warfare.

 What the Greeks lacked was an understanding of evolution as a universal law.

 This led them, and thus us, down an inaccurate trail, the same way not knowing universal gravitation led Plato's student Aristotle (384–322 BC) to create an Earth-centered universe that guided humanity down the wrong path for centuries.

 Interestingly, Aristarchus of Samos (310-230 BC) advocated for a Sun-centered universe.
 He even calculated the relative sizes of the Sun, Moon, and Earth.
 Still, Aristotle's ideas won out and became orthodoxy.
-After rediscovering an old scroll of Aristarchus, Nicholas Copernicus would later re-establish the Sun-centered model of astronomy in the early 1500s.
+After rediscovering an old scroll of Aristarchus, Nicholas Copernicus (1473-1543) would later re-establish the Sun-centered model of astronomy in the early 1500s.
 With this in mind, it's not impossible that an ancient Darwin could have existed among the 99% of ancient knowledge that was lost.

 If early thinkers like Socrates, Plato, Aristotle had grasped the principle that humans and their tools co-evolve in response to environmental challenges—how might they have approached questions of ethics, politics, and justice?